 - a) The outturn position for 2016-17 was a £4.399m overspend, which included some one-off funding.
 Investment was included in the 2017-18 budget to help manage the underlying pressure in this financial year.
-This includes £4.197m of one-off funding and the service's internal plans include saving targets to meet this pressure by April 2018 - b) Commitments between setting the budget in January 2017 and the start of the financial year remained largely stable and therefore has not placed additional pressures on the budget from the outset - c) Plans for the use of the additional one-off social care grant, which totals £18.561m in 2017-18 has been agreed with health partners.
-Work is progressing to implement the interventions that will support the priorities, including supporting hospitals to reduce delayed transfers of care and care market stability.
-However, due to the timing of the grant and the requirement for plans to be agreed with health partners in advance of spending, the one-off grant is not expected to be spent in full during this financial year and a reserve will be used, to enable funds to support invest to save interventions, over the planned life of the projects
+This includes £4.197m of one-off funding and the service's internal plans include saving targets to meet this pressure by April 2018 - b) Commitments between setting the budget in January 2017 and the start of the financial year remained largely stable and therefore has not placed additional pressures on the budget from the outset

-Adult Social Services reserves at 1 April 2017 stood at $\pounds 2.074m$.
+Adult Social Services reserves at 1 April 2017 stood at £2.074m.
 The reserves at the beginning of the year included committed expenditure, which was carried forward in 2016/17.
-At period 6 the forecast includes the planned use of $\pounds 0.901m$ of reserves in this financial year.
+At period 5 the forecast includes the planned use of £0.909m of reserves in this financial year.

-The 2017-18 forecast outturn position for reserves is £4.633m.
+The 2017-18 forecast outturn position for reserves is £4.625m.
 Provisions totalled £4.157m at 1 April 2017, mainly for the provision for bad debts.